SohanKafle/SK-Traders---wordpress/wp-content/plugins/esewa/readme.txt

 WordPress Version 5.0 or newer
 WooCommerce Version3.6 or newer
-Merchant code which is provided by eSewa
+Merchant code and Secret Key which is provided by eSewa

 = Which currency is accepted by the plugin =